Clean Eating Waffle Cones Recipe

 - Add the flour and mix well, being sure to get rid of any lumps.

-- Then slowly whisk in the coconut oil.
+- Slowly whisk in the coconut oil.

 - On your heated and oiled waffle cone iron, spread 3 tbsp. of batter over the iron and close the lid up tight.
 I found it was best to pour the batter right onto the center and let the iron distribute it evenly.